 Leveraging campus activities and services.

 Mentors will learn about college processes and procedures by working with their mentee to find answers.
-All mentoring and mentor training will be virtual reducing meeting and travel time.
-Mentor applicants should be resourceful, positive and have some experience with higher education.
+All mentoring and mentor training will be virtual.
+Mentor applicants should be resourceful, positive and have completed an undergraduate degree.
 The Mentoring Project is recruiting mentors to begin e-mentoring adult (0ver age 18) low-income students for Fall term 2021.
 Please visit the website www.mentoringproject.org to apply.